-We are ecstatic to announce that the portable BISON C-Legs and C-Jacks are now OIML certified in accordance with OIML R76:2006.
-We’re also pleased to announce that our container scales have been type approved in Europe, having passed the performance tests for non-automatic weighing instruments of EC Directive 2014/31/EU.
+In 2016, our portable BISON C-Legs and C-Jacks were OIML certified in accordance with OIML R76:2006.
+Along with this our container scales were type approved in Europe, having passed the performance tests for non-automatic weighing instruments of EC Directive 2014/31/EU.

 Having a certified weighing scale means that the weight value you see on the equipment can be relied upon.
-The scale has passed rigorous testing by a Government accredited organisation who have checked that the equipment and its components are:
+The scales passed rigorous testing by a Government accredited organisation who have checked that the equipment and its components are:

 The International Organization of Legal Metrology (a.k.a.
 OIML) sets the international standards for weighing instruments.
 Having OIML certification means that our scales meet the highest international standards and have undergone a rigorous testing process.